nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 ### Downloading Data Archives

-Once blockchain data archive is available on remote object storage, it can be used to speedup new nodes setup.
+Once protocol data archive is available on remote object storage, it can be used to speedup new nodes setup.

 To use default implementation define [PLUGIN_CONFIG](#plugin_config) constant.
 Otherwise see [example](examples/custom_download_upload.rhai) of custom `init()` function.

-Typically, download job is started in `init()` before other blockchain services are started.
+Typically, download job is started in `init()` before other protocol services are started.
 This is achieved by job `needs` configuration.
 See also example in [Background Jobs](#background-jobs) chapter for all possible download job config options.